nosilver4u/ewww-image-optimizer/readme.txt

 = 6.2.5 =
 * changed: use 'bg-image-crop' class on elements with CSS background images that need to be cropped by auto-scaling
-* fixed: Lazy Load PNG placeholders cannot be cached if the WP_CONTENT_DIR location is read-only
+* fixed: Lazy Load PNG placeholders cannot be cached if the WP_CONTENT_DIR location is read-only (notably on Pantheon servers)
+* fixed: is_amp() called too early

 = 6.2.4 =
 * added: Multi-site domain-based installs can activate/register sites en masse, and directly upon site creation